Famous for its cuisine, medieval ramparts, and opera, Lucca is Tuscany’s best-kept secret that makes for a different kind of Italian drama.

-August is coming to a close in Lucca, a masterfully preserved medieval Italian city situated some 50 kilometers to the west of Florence and a short 15 minute drive from Pisa’s Galileo Galilei International Airport.
+ugust is coming to a close in Lucca, a masterfully preserved medieval Italian city situated some 50 kilometers to the west of Florence and a short 15-minute drive from Pisa’s Galileo Galilei International Airport.
 The sweltering Tuscan heat of midsummer had begun to wane.
 It is at this time of the year that the days are still long, yet the nights are gentle and mild.

 On a quiet Friday morning, I found Simone Pacini handing out maps and repeatedly drawing circles on them as he explained to his guests where to turn and the way to get back to the San Luca Palace hotel, where he works as the head Directtore.
-‘Buongiorno’ and “Buongiornata’ he says displaying a timid smile and waves on.
+‘Buongiorno’ and ‘Buongiornata,’ he says, with a timid smile and waves on.

-Pacini: tall, quite serious, a handsome face and with an irrepressible energy (whom I mistakenly called Puccini, Lucca’s native-born master composer) leans over the desk as if it was his royal throne and clears his throat.
+Pacini, tall, quite serious, and with a handsome face and an irrepressible energy (whom I mistakenly called Puccini, Lucca’s native-born master composer), leans over the desk as if it were his royal throne and clears his throat.
 I told him that it was my first time in Lucca and asked if he could clue me in about the city he calls his second home.
 ‘Lucca is like a woman full of secrets.’
 He begins and continues on to say, ‘There are things that are half hidden.
-The churches you see, the towers, the houses and everything around is just one side of Lucca’s visage, the other is buried beneath.’
+The churches you see, the towers, the houses, and everything around it are just one side of Lucca’s visage; the other is buried beneath.’

 “Lucca is Tuscany still living and enjoying, desiring and intending.”